-- (1) The number of options granted annually, expressed as a percentage of the weighted average number of Common Shares outstanding for each financial year. - (2) The total number of Common Shares reserved for issuance under the Company's Stock Option Plan, less the number of options redeemed, expressed as a percentage of the total number of Common Shares outstanding as at March 31 of each year on a diluted basis. - (3) Transition year in which Acasti became more independent from Neptune with the hiring of new directors and officers and, therefore, initial option grants above the average annual activity.
+- (1) The number of options granted annually, expressed as a percentage of the weighted average number of Common Shares outstanding for each financial year. - (2) The total number of Common Shares reserved for issuance under the Corporation's Stock Option Plan, less the number of options redeemed, expressed as a percentage of the total number of Common Shares outstanding as at March 31 of each year on a diluted basis.